febrezo/Aurora-Incident-Response/README.md

 This fork does not mean that I'm not contributing to Aurora.
 Any relevant changes I'll do, I'll share them upstream with the original repository as I have already been doing lately.
 But while the the changes are merged upstream, having the chance of testing the builds separetely is also a good point.

 And yes.
 Boreal comes from [Aurora Boreal](https://en.wikipedia.org/wiki/Aurora).

-## 2. Download & Installation

-You can download the current release of Boreal: Incident Handling Tool from the [Release Page](https://github.com/febrezo/Aurora-Incident-Response/releases).
-Boreal Incident Handling Tool is available for MacOS, Windows and Linux.
-We are working on making it available for iPads and Android Tablets as well.

 ## 3. Development